MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/docker_windows.md

 docker daemon -D -H npipe:// -H tcp://0.0.0.0:2376 --tlsverify --tlscacert=%certs%\ca.pem --tlscert=%certs%\server-cert.pem --tlskey=%certs%\server-key.pem
 ```

-The following script can be used to create a scheduled task to start the Docker daemon.
+The following script can be used to create a scheduled task, that will start the Docker daemon when Windows boots.

 ```none
 # Creates a scheduled task to start docker.exe at computer start up.